jessecambon/jessecambon.github.io/resources.md

 permalink: /resources/
 ---

-A work-in-progress collection of resources I find useful for data science work.
+This is a work-in-progress collection of resources I find useful for data science work.
+I've currently split this into two sections.
+The first, "Machine Learning, is oriented toward production ML work with python (ie. tensorflow, pytorch, neural networks, etc.).
+The second section, "Statistics", is focused on statistical analysis and modeling work with R (ie. regression, visualizations, etc.).

 ## Machine Learning
 ### Blogs